Start Date10 Sep 2018

 Current Champion(s)Ronnie O'Sullivan

-Ronnie O’Sullivan won the title in 2017, beating Judd Trump 10-3 in the final.
+The 2018 Shanghai Masters ran from 10th to 16th September.
+Ronnie O’Sullivan won the title for the second consecutive year by beating Barry Hawkins 11-9 in the final.
+O’Sullivan also won the title in 2017, beating Judd Trump 10-3 in the final.

-The Shanghai Masters will become the richest invitation event in snooker history in 2018.
+The Shanghai Masters became the richest invitation event in snooker history in 2018.

 A new five-year agreement between World Snooker, promoter Juss Sports and the Chinese Billiards and Snooker Association will see prize money increase to £750,000 in 2019, £775,000 in 2020, £800,000 in 2021 and £825,000 in 2022.

-The 24 invited players will be the top 16 on the two-year ranking list, the next four players of Chinese origin, two players from the CBSA China Tour and two from China’s Amateur Masters series.
+The 24 invited players are the top 16 on the two-year ranking list, the next four players of Chinese origin, two players from the CBSA China Tour and two from China’s Amateur Masters series.

 World Snooker Chairman Barry Hearn said: “We are delighted to come to this agreement to secure the long-term future of the Shanghai Masters.
 With four major ranking events being held in China each year, the market is ready for a new concept event which rewards the top players.
 Creating a unique 24-man invitation event will give the tournament an exclusive identity.
 A true “Shanghai Masters”.